How to Change Cello Strings with Confidence – a video tutorial

 Unscrew the large peg in the pegbox up by the scroll (top) of the cello, and take off the old string.
 Open your new string, and put a small crease at the top end (without the bell).

-Insert this crease into the hole of the peg, and start winding evenly until just before the end of the colored winding.
-Then hook the bell into the slot by the fine tuner, lower on the tailpiece (bottom black part).
+Insert this crease into the peg hole and start winding evenly until just before the end of the colored winding.
+Then hook the bell into the fine tuner’s slot, lower on the tailpiece (bottom black part).

 Holding the string with one hand so that it can be lined up with the notches in the bridge and nut, and carefully tighten the peg – pushing in as you turn – until the string sits comfortably.